preciofishbone/OmniaDocsG2/using-communities/knowledge-articles/read-knowledge-articles/index.rst

 .. image:: knowledge-sorting.png

-Top rated is when colleagues use the stars to rate an article, Popular counts the number of likes for each article.
+Top rated is when colleagues use the stars to rate an article.
+Each article has an average rating, and that is used for this list.
+Popular counts the number of likes for each article.

 Also note that the number of comments, likes and rating is shown for every article, here: